-The LIJMC campus houses an Epilepsy Center that specializes in the treatment of patients with intractable epilepsy and is headed by Dr. Sean T. Hwang of the Department of Neurology.
+The residency program in epilepsy specializes in the treatment of patients with intractable epilepsy and is headed by Dr. Sean T. Hwang of the Department of Neurology.
 The Center includes a 2-bed inpatient unit for video monitoring.
-Research led by Ashesh Mehta, MD, PhD from the Department of of Neurosurgery focuses on the application of functional imaging in the evaluation and surgical treatment of seizure patients, and basic science research in the mechanisms of neuronal excitability in epileptogenesis.
+Research is led by Ashesh Mehta, MD, PhD from the Department of of Neurosurgery focuses on the application of functional imaging in the evaluation and surgical treatment of seizure patients, and basic science research in the mechanisms of neuronal excitability in epileptogenesis.

-NSLIJ has an extensive clinical experience in open and endovascular treatment of patients with aneurysms and AVMs.
+There is extensive clinical experience in open and endovascular treatment of patients with aneurysms and AVMs.
 Interested residents may pursue research assessing comparative outcomes of different therapeutic approaches to these patients.
-Dr. David Langer, Chief of Cerebrovascular Research, also has established a medical infomatics project connecting the ORs, Neurosurgical ICU, and other clinical venues.
+Dr. David Langer, Director, Neurosurgery., Lenox Hill Hospital, has also established a medical infomatics project connecting the ORs, Neurosurgical ICU, and other clinical venues.

 The Division of Pediatric Neurosurgery has set up a laboratory effort, together with Dr. Symons in the FIMR, to investigate the mechanisms of medulloblastoma growth and invasion.
 The resources of the Steven and Alexandra Cohen Children's Medical Center of New York and the Division of Pediatric Neurology provide an excellent platform for pursuing clinical research.